davidjamesstone/glupe/readme.md

 git init
 ```

 Save the file as `glupe-scaffold.sh`.

-For a website execute:
+Then for a website execute:

 `$ your-directory/glupe-scaffold.sh web your-web-project-name`